How to get Patent for Software

 How to get Patent for Software in India

-India has one of the most talented fraternity of Information Technology professionals in the world and a large Information Technology industry.
+India has one of the most talented fraternities of Information Technology professionals in the world and a large Information Technology industry.
 Each year thousands of crores are spent on research and development of software products in India and there is tremendous interest in protecting the intellectual property created.
 In this article, we look at the procedure for protecting the intellectual property behind a software product.

 Patent for Software

-Most Tech Entrepreneurs who have created a software or app are interested in protecting the intellectual property.
+Most Tech Entrepreneurs who have created software or app are interested in protecting intellectual property.
 “How to get patent for software?” is a frequently asked questions among these Tech Entrepreneurs.
 The short answer is that software can be patented; but, it might not always be allowed.
-The patent laws in countries such as United States of America, Singapore and Australia allow and promote patent protection for software.
+The patent laws in countries such as the United States of America, Singapore and Australia allow and promote patent protection for software.
 However, India and many European countries do not promote the patenting of software innovations.

 Section 3(K) of the Indian Patents Act, 1970 lists “mathematical or business method or a computer programme per se or algorithms” under items which are not patentable.
-Therefore, majority of the patents for software are rejected by the Patent Office citing Section 3(k) of the Indian Patents Act, 1970.
+Therefore, the majority of the patents for software are rejected by the Patent Office citing Section 3(k) of the Indian Patents Act, 1970.